 My firiend, Ward Tanneberg, President of CASA Network (that’s not the child advocacy group) is my guest blogger this week.
 He shares some thoughts about Advent that stand in stark contrast to the prominent secular worldview we see around us today.
 Ward uses his own recent experience with his daughter doing a movie marathon together. [...]

 Is it possible we have become too dependent upon technology?
 That is the question Trace Embry asks in his blog post, Teens and the Trades in America.
 I was intrigued by Trace’s concern that we may have a major problem in America should the power ever be shut down and our technology, upon which we [...]

+So what is the point of Thanksgiving in our modern culture?
 When this nation was established, the Continental Congress and succeeding sitting Presidents issued several Thanksgiving proclamations for the nation, the first in 1782: It being the indispensable duty of all nations, not only to offer up their supplications to Almighty God, the giver of [...]